The Mississippi Valley Brood

 Illinois presents a particular challenge for understanding periodical cicada biology, because it contains both 13 and 17 year life cycles, all 7 currently recognized species, found in five separate broods, some of which include disjunct populations.

 Stannard (1975) published a map of all Illinois periodical cicada broods.
-Brood XXIII has a small northern disjunct in DeWitt County; Stannard attributed these populations to 17-year Brood III, but they clearly belong to Brood XXIII instead.
+Brood XXIII has a small northern disjunct in DeWitt County; Stannard attributed these populations to 17-year Brood III, but they belong to Broods XIX and XXIII instead.

 Reproductive Character Displacement

-Generally, where M. neotredecim and M. tredecim overlap, they exhibit a pattern of reproductive character displacement in calling song pitch and female pitch preferences.
-Within the zone of displacement, the dominant male call pitch of M. neotredecim is 1.7 kHz, while outside the contact zone, its call pitch is ca. 1.4 kHz, identical to that of its putative ancestor, M. septendecim.
+An interesting feature of Broods XIX and XXIII is a striking pattern of reproductive character displacement (RCD).
+Where Magicicada neotredecim is in contact with another 13-year species, M. tredecim, the dominant male call pitch of M. neotredecim is approximately 1.7 kHz, while outside the contact zone, its call pitch is approximately 1.4 kHz, identical to that of its putative ancestor, M. septendecim; female pitch preferences match (Marshall and Cooley 2000).